deepsecurity-pe/GoGhost/README.md

 ## Installation

-GoGhost uses native Golang librarys so the line above would be just fine:
+GoGhost uses native Golang libraries so the line above would be fine:

 ```
 go build GoGhost.go